HelpViewer/HelpViewer/README.md

 # HelpViewer

-A simple reader for ZIP archives containing markdown files, intended to serve as a help file viewer similar to those found in older Windows systems - [HTML Help Viewer][HTMLHW] and [WinHelp][WinHlp32].
+A lightweight and simple reader for ZIP archives containing Markdown and HTML files, designed as a modern and portable help file viewer.
+It supports offline usage without a backend or local server, providing a clean and responsive interface similar in spirit to classic Windows Help viewers like [HTML Help Viewer][HTMLHW] and [WinHelp][WinHlp32].

 ## Features

+- No installation required — just unzip and run locally
+- Multiplatform — works on all major operating systems via web browsers
-- Ready to work in offline mode without any backend or local server (requires disabling CORS in browser)
+- Ready to work in offline mode without any backend or local server (requires disabling CORS in web browser)
 - Simple user interface
 - Responsive (desktop and other devices supported)
 - Seamless full-screen expansion of topic content